Al-Ahli Arab Hospital explosion: Canada

 As of 19 October 2023, Canada had refrained from taking a position regarding the cause of the explosion.
-Prime Minister Justin Trudeau said that Canadian officials "saw some preliminary evidence," but would continue to work with allies "before reaching any firm and final conclusion."
-On 21 October, Canada's Department of National Defence announced that an independent analysis conducted by Canadian Forces Intelligence Command had determined "with a high degree of confidence that Israel did not strike the hospital on October 17, 2023," and that the more likely cause was an errant rocket fired from inside Gaza.
+Prime Minister Justin Trudeau said that Canadian officials "saw some preliminary evidence", but would continue to work with allies "before reaching any firm and final conclusion".
+On 21 October, Canada's Department of National Defence (DND) announced that an independent analysis conducted by Canadian Forces Intelligence Command (CFINTCOM) had determined: "with a high degree of confidence that Israel did not strike the hospital on October 17, 2023", and that the more likely cause was an errant rocket fired from inside Gaza.
 The assessment was based on open source intelligence and classified reporting.

 United Kingdom

-Rishi Sunak, the UK Prime Minister, told the House of Commons that, relying on British intelligence agencies, the government had concluded that the blast was likely the result of a Palestinian rocket fired towards Israel.
+Rishi Sunak, the British Prime Minister, told the House of Commons that, relying on British intelligence agencies, the government had concluded that the blast was likely the result of a Palestinian rocket fired towards Israel.
 He also criticized the initial reporting, saying it had a negative impact on the region.

 Italy

-Antonio Tajani, Italy's foreign minister, said on 24 October 2023 that the cause of the explosion was not an Israeli missile and that the death toll was around 50.
+Antonio Tajani, Italy's Foreign Minister, said on 24 October 2023 that the cause of the explosion was not an Israeli missile and that the death toll was around 50.
 He did not indicate what evidence formed the basis of his comments.

 Reactions

-Palestinian Authority President Mahmoud Abbas declared three days of mourning following the deadly event and canceled a planned meeting with US president Joe Biden.
+Palestinian Authority (PA) President Mahmoud Abbas declared three days of mourning following the deadly event and canceled a planned meeting with U.S. President Joe Biden.
 Biden said that he was "outraged and deeply saddened by the explosion", but he did not immediately attribute blame for the incident, saying instead that the US would investigate the event.
-Canadian prime minister Justin Trudeau described the explosion as "horrible" and "unacceptable", but did not assign blame.
-The Director-General of the World Health Organization, Tedros Adhanom Ghebreyesus, condemned the alleged attack.
+Canadian Prime Minister Justin Trudeau described the explosion as "horrible" and "unacceptable", but did not assign blame.
+The Director-General of the World Health Organization (WHO), Tedros Adhanom Ghebreyesus, condemned the alleged attack.
 The secretary-general of the United Nations, António Guterres, said that he was "horrified by the killing of hundreds of Palestinian civilians in a strike on a hospital".
 UN human rights chief, Volker Türk, condemned the "totally unacceptable" and "horrific" strike and demanded accountability.
-Médecins Sans Frontières said it was "horrified" by the "recent bombing", and called it a "massacre".
+Médecins Sans Frontières (Doctors without Borders) said it was "horrified" by the "recent bombing", and called it a "massacre".
 The Red Cross was "shocked and horrified" by the reports.
-Indian prime minister Narendra Modi conveyed condolences to President Mahmoud Abbas.
+Indian Prime Minister Narendra Modi conveyed condolences to President Mahmoud Abbas.

-Israeli president Isaac Herzog condemned Palestinian Islamic Jihad, writing, "Shame on the vile terrorists in Gaza who wilfully spill the blood of the innocent."
-Herzog said that accusations that Israel caused the blast were "a 21st-century blood libel."
+Israeli President Isaac Herzog condemned Palestinian Islamic Jihad (PIJ), writing: "Shame on the vile terrorists in Gaza who willfully spill the blood of the innocent".
+Herzog said that accusations that Israel caused the blast were "a 21st-century blood libel".

-Egypt, Iran, Iraq, Jordan, and Turkey also condemned the alleged attack.
+Egypt, Iran, Iraq, Jordan, and Turkey condemned what they said was an Israeli attack on the al-Ahli hospital.